MoravianCollege/gitgraph/README.md

 overlap the commit hashes.
 The tool will generate the `.tex` file, and you can edit to fix this issue.

+NOTE: You CANNOT name a branch with an `_` (underscore) in it.
+This a sepcial character in latex, and the `gitdags` library also uses the name as an identifier.
+So you can't simply replace it with `\_`.

 ## Requirements

 * `gitPython`[https://gitpython.readthedocs.io/en/stable/index.html]